ryasar79/reduxx/README.md

 ## How ReduxX works:

-### Step 1: Install ReduxX and Set Your Initial State
+### Step 1: Install ReduxX and Set Your Initial Global State

 To install ReduxX, input the following npm command:
 ```